puzzle/techkafi-coding-ai/slides.md

 ## Puzzle Coding AI Strategy

+* Get ok for AI usage from customers
 * Gain experience with tools available today
 * Exchange our experiences
 * Use tools consciously